RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Isa.md

 <sup>13</sup> Therefore Yahweh’s word will be to them precept on precept, precept on precept; line on line, line on line; here a little, there a little; that they may go, fall backward, be broken, be snared, and be taken.

 <sup>14</sup> Therefore hear Yahweh’s word, you scoffers, that rule this people in Jerusalem:
-<sup>15</sup> <sup>a</sup>When the overflowing scourge passes through, it won’t come to us; for we have made lies our refuge, and we have hidden ourselves under falsehood.’ ”
+<sup>15</sup> “Because you have said, ‘We have made a covenant with death, and we are in agreement with Sheol.<sup>a</sup> When the overflowing scourge passes through, it won’t come to us; for we have made lies our refuge, and we have hidden ourselves under falsehood.’ ”
 <sup>16</sup> Therefore the Lord Yahweh says, “Behold, I lay in Zion for a foundation a stone, a tried stone, a precious cornerstone of a sure foundation.
 He who believes shall not act hastily.
 <sup>17</sup> I will make justice the measuring line, and righteousness the plumb line.
 The hail will sweep away the refuge of lies, and the waters will overflow the hiding place.
-<sup>18</sup> <sup>b</sup>shall not stand.
+<sup>18</sup> Your covenant with death shall be annulled, and your agreement with Sheol<sup>b</sup> shall not stand.
 When the overflowing scourge passes through, then you will be trampled down by it.
 <sup>19</sup> As often as it passes through, it will seize you; for morning by morning it will pass through, by day and by night; and it will be nothing but terror to understand the message.”
 <sup>20</sup> For the bed is too short to stretch out on, and the blanket is too narrow to wrap oneself in.
 <sup>21</sup> For Yahweh will rise up as on Mount Perazim.
 He will be angry as in the valley of Gibeon; that he may do his work, his unusual work, and bring to pass his act, his extraordinary act.